 Best time to visit:

 Mount Kilimanjaro can be visited throughout the year.
-However the climate is most suitable for climbing at the dry seasons June-October and mid December- February when the sky is clear and the mountain top is easily seen.
+However the climate is most suitable for climbing in the dry seasons June-October and mid December- February when the sky is clear and the mountain top is easily seen.
 Most people avoid April and May, when there are heavy monsoon rains.
 However the climb can be done provided you have proper climbing clothing and equipment.